Clydeside Scottish: Successor companies

-The former Clydeside operations, with the exception of those on Bute, passed to a new company, Clydeside 2000 plc, on the privatisation of Western Scottish in October 1991.
+The former Clydeside operations, with the exception of those on Bute, passed to a new company, Clydeside 2000 plc, on the privatisation of Western Scottish in October 1991, making the company the last of the Scottish Transport Group subsidiaries to be sold after three years of negotiations.
 Clydeside's new management and employees took a 76% stake in the new company, with Luton & District purchasing the remainder.
 The company scaled down its Glasgow operations, and the depots at Largs, Thornliebank and Paisley closed in the following three years.

 Clydeside 2000 was taken over by British Bus in November 1994 (Luton & District had become part of British Bus a few months earlier); British Bus was subsequently acquired by the Cowie Group, later to become Arriva.
 Clydeside was renamed Arriva Scotland West, trading at the time as Arriva serving Scotland.
 Arriva expanded its Scottish operations with the purchase of McGill's Bus Service of Barrhead and Ashton Coaches of Greenock, although the Greenock operations of Arriva Scotland West were later demerged and sold to local management as McGill's Bus Services.

 In December 2011 it was announced that Arriva had agreed a deal to sell its remaining Scottish operations to McGill's.
 The sale was completed in March 2012.